stripathy/stripathy.github.io/_posts/2022-01-24-Trip2021YearReview.md

   Shreejoy reviews TripLab's progress over its 3rd year
 ---

-# A look back at TripLab's thrid year
+# A look back at TripLab's third year

 ## The lab as a living, breathing organism